 Mitigation Matters Report Submission Guidelines

 Before drafting your final report, please review the following style guidelines in full.
-Reports that do not follow these instructions will be immediately returned to the author for further revision.
+Reports that do not follow these instructions will be returned to the author for further revision.

 The final report should be approximately 6 single-spaced pages.
 Additional pages are allowed for the title page, abstract, references, tables, and figures.